adammhaile/TAMV/README.md

 10. *Did we mention its a graphical interface now?*

 # What's included in this package?
-1. **TAMV**: the main interface for automated X/Y offset tool alignment using computer vision
+1. **TAMV_GUI.py**: the main interface for automated X/Y offset tool alignment using computer vision
-2. **ZTATP**: a second program that uses electrical touch plates to physically measure tool Z offsets using your Duet controller's endstop inputs
+2. **ZTATP.py**: a second program that uses electrical touch plates to physically measure tool Z offsets using your Duet controller's endstop inputs
+3. **TAMV.py**: the "original" command line version of TAMV, which also includes data export and repeatability testing

 # What do I need to run TAMV?
 1. **A fully functional tool changer platform running RepRapFirmware 2.0.5 or 3.2+**